oat-im/pulsenet-udp/CPP-MANUAL.md

 std::expected<void, Error> SendMessage(const Widget& w, std::string_view msg);
 ```

 Failing to check these results MUST trigger compiler warnings or errors.
-If your compiler isn’t respecting it, fix your damn toolchain.
+If your compiler isn't respecting it, fix your damn toolchain.

 ---